MiamiOH-CSE274/Portfolio/README.md

 Name: Garrett Emrick

-I'm not entirely sure what state the portfolio is supposed to be in, or what all is supposed to be done, so I hope what I have is sufficient.

 Instructions
 ====
 The goal of this is to make it very easy for me (or an employer, or a teaching assistant) to see whether or not you have mastered the material of the class.
 The hope is that I would be able to grade your work without downloading and compiling your code.
 If you have recorded proper video demonstrations of your programs, that should be sufficient.
 You will also want to write a paragraph or so making your case for why you deserve full credit for particular learning outcome (or if you don't, then you should say so).